 Scholarships are typically based on merit and are offered by many schools; recipients are typically chosen according to admissions applications and DAT scores.
 Grants are based on financial need and do not require repayment, so they are another way to fund your dental education.

 You will want to spend some time researching all your options, whether scholarships offered by the school or by outside organizations.
-The American Student Dental Association offers this list of scholarship resources.

 Some of the offerings available to dental students: The American Dental Education Association offers multiple scholarships up to $5,500.
 Eligibility requirements vary per scholarship, and you must be an ADEA Individual Member to receive many of these scholarships.